samini91/nixos/README.md

 How to test the flake build
 sudo nixos-rebuild test --flake .#vm
 How to switch the flake build
+sudo nixos-rebuild switch --flake .#vm_desktop

-sudo nixos-rebuild switch --flake .#vm
+sudo nixos-rebuild switch --flake .#vm_laptop

 To remove nix packages that are not used nix-collect-garbage

+vmhgfs-fuse ~/Music